vanessa-chow/COVID-19-Data-Assistant/README.md

 # COVID-19 Data Assistant

 ## **Overview**:
-The *COVID-19 Data Assistant* is here to help restaurants, stores, or any type of health organization keep track of important information about their customers or visitors from that day.
+The *COVID-19 Data Assistant* functions to help restaurants, stores, or any type of health organization keep track of important information about their customers or visitors from that day.
 Businesses or organizations who use the *COVID-19 Data Assistant* can store the individual's name, phone number, and the other places they've been that day.
 If someone who visited the place or business tested positive for the virus, the business would be able to contact everyone else who that person may have come in contact with that day.
-At the end of the day, the *COVID-19 Data Assistant* prints out a daily log of visitors for the business/organization to keep for their own records.
+At the end of the day, the user can then print out a daily log of visitors stored using the *COVID-19 Data Assistant*, and keep it for their own records.

 For my project, I wanted to create something relevant and useful for today's world.
 With the COVID-19 pandemic affecting everyone globally, I felt that a data assistant would be incredibly useful for businesses and other organizations to